petter-holmberg/elements/README.md

 `search_unguarded`, `search_not_unguarded`, `search_if_unguarded`, and `search_if_not_unguarded` are variations of the functions above that assume an element satisfying the applied predicate is known to exist in the given range.
 They take a position to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.

+`search_match` and `search_mismatch` take two ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
+The default relation is `equal`.

 # Appendix A: On nomenclature

 Concepts, types and functions in this library are named based on the following principles: